SAP/gorfc/README.md

 ## Supported Platforms

-- Windows 10, macOS, Linux
+- macOS, Linux

+- Windows is not supported until the #21 fixed

 ## Prerequisites